Updated 07/2025

 To qualify for a conforming loan, you’ll need a credit score of at least 620, a debt-to-income (DTI) ratio below 50% and a minimum 3% down payment.
 Your DTI shows how much money you owe each month to how much you earn.
 In other words, it’s the percentage of your gross monthly income that pays your rent, mortgage, credit cards, debt, and other expenses.

-You’ll also need a loan-to-value ratio of 95% for a 1-unit primary residence.
+You’ll also need a loan-to-value ratio of as high as 97% for a 1-unit primary residence.
 This ratio assesses your lending risk before you’re approved for a mortgage.

 It’s important to note that private mortgage insurance, also known as PMI, might be required for your conventional loan.
 Especially if you make a down payment of less than 20% of the home’s purchase price.
 This kind of insurance protects the lender if you default on your payments.
 People typically pay for their PMI with a monthly premium.